Fifteen ways to attract pollinators to your yard

 - Plant larval host plants.
 Some plants are not considered especially attractive in the garden but are necessary to certain species of pollinators.
 Milkweed, for instance, is vital to the larval stages of Monarch butterflies.
 Plant them in an inconspicuous place if you prefer, but have them available for the pollinators.

 - Avoid hybrid varieties.
-Many flowers that have been bread for beauty have lost the nectar or pollen that made them valuable to pollinators.
+Many flowers that have been bred for beauty have lost the nectar or pollen that made them valuable to pollinators.
 Plants with double or triple rings of petals, or plants with unusual colors or variegated patterns are probably over-hybridized.

 - Leave open patches of mud.
 Many ground-nesting bees need open patches of mud for their homes or for building materials.